jknetl/java-se-exercises/essential-classes/basic-io/README.md

 ### Basic I/O

 #### exercise 1
-Write a program which will read some text file A and it will write the file to buffered character stream and also to byte stream.
-Both of these output streams will be stored on hard drive.
+Write a program which will read some text file A and it will write the file to buffered character stream.
+Then it will read the same file using unbuffered IO and write ouput into byte stream.

 #### exercise 2
 Write a program which will create own type of Character stream on top of InputStream using a bridge, It will "encrypt" the content using simple ceasar cipher.